-This course can also teach you something else: How to become a music supervisor yourself, and launch a career selecting and synch licensing songs for TV, film, advertising, branding, video games, streaming content and more.
+This course also teaches you something equally powerful: How to transform into a music supervisor yourself, and launch a career selecting and synch licensing songs for TV, film, advertising, branding, video games, streaming content and more.
 The “Music Supervision 101” online course was created by the authors of the definitive textbook on the topic, “Music Supervision: The Complete Guide to Selecting Music for Movies, TV, Games & New Media”.

 It represents a wealth of information, with 11 comprehensive units each providing an hour+ of exclusive video delving into every topic in dynamic detail.
 Go beyond the book with deeper insights derived from the authors’ personal experience in the field, interactive projects that they personally evaluate, plus discussions that connect you to your community of aspiring music supervisors and synch-savvy artists.

 “Music Supervision Mastery” explains how to navigate the maze of relationships that must be mastered for a song to make it onto the screen — 100% legally licensed and on budget.